 While much of “Star Wars: Battlefront II” and its story concern the war right after “Return of the Jedi,” the bit with Protectorate Gleb doesn’t come up again until the game’s epilogue.
 That part of the story is years in the future, closer to the time when “The Force Awakens” take place.
 In the Disney era trilogy, the Empire was defeated by the Rebels, but a new evil army called the First Order has risen to take its place, hoping to resurrect the Empire and its former glory.
 And Kylo Ren, its lightsaber-wielding, Force-using enforcer, worships Darth Vader.

+“Battlefront II” shows how the First Order rose from the remnants of the Empire, apparently working off at least some instructions from Emperor Palpatine that he created before he died.
 In the epilogue, Kylo Ren travels to one of the planets from the war after “Return of the Jedi,” where he finds Protectorate Gleb and returns her to the First Order.
 He and Colonel Hask, a former member of Inferno Squad, also discuss the First Order’s plans — something they call “Operation: Resurrection.”

 See Star Wars: The Last Jedi's latest POWER MOVE.

 It originally seemed like Operation: Resurrection might be teasing the First Order’s ultimate plans — and might have something to do with resurrecting Palpatine, a major plot point in the “Star Wars” Expanded Universe novels and comics from before Disney bought Lucasfilm.
 But we now know that Operation: Resurrection is part of how the First Order became so powerful.